webrecorder/browsertrix/docs/user-guide/user-settings.md

-# Change your name, email, or password
+# Change Your Name, Email, or Password

 ## Display Name